 The entire duration of the Splash Screen is the total of all logos plus 0.5 seconds for fading out.
 This might be longer if the first Scene is not ready to play, in which case the Splash Screen shows only the background image or color and then fades out when the first Scene is ready to play.

-Use Alternate Portrait Image to set an image with portrait aspect ratios (for example, a mobile device in portrait mode).
+Set an Alternate Portrait Image with portrait aspect ratios (for example, a mobile device in portrait mode).
 If there is no Alternate Portrait Image Sprite assigned, the Unity Editor uses the Sprite assigned as the Background Image for both portrait and landscape mode.

-Adjust the Position and dimensions of the Sprite in the Sprite Editor to control the aspect ratio and position of the background image on the Splash Screen.
-In Image D, below, the same image is being used for both landscape and portrait; however, the portrait position has been adjusted.
+You can adjust the Position and dimensions of the Sprite in the Sprite Editor to control the aspect ratio and position of the background image on the Splash Screen.
+In this example, the same image is being used for both landscape and portrait; however, the portrait position has been adjusted.

 Did you find this page useful?
 Please give it a rating: